ropensci/cffr/tests/testthat/_snaps/cff_create.md

-# Auto generate preferred citations
+# No auto generate preferred citations

     cff-version: 1.2.0
     message: 'To cite package "rgeos" in publications use:'